plutov/pliutau.com/content/ebiten-snake.md

 tags = [ "go", "golang", "game", "ebiten" ]
 type = "post"
 og_image = "/ebitengopherandgame.png"
+description = "Creating a Snake game in Go using Ebiten library and running it in the browser with WebAssembly."
 +++
 ![Snake game in Go using Ebiten](https://ebitengine.org/images/gopherandgame.png)